 the boat.
 Here, where they enter, the 'Brendan' floats newly-launched

-'Brendan' is capable of quiet a turn of speed.
+the 'Brendan' is capable of quiet a turn of speed.
 The crew discover

-this for the first time in the Minch channel between the Outer Hebrides and
+this for the first time in the Minch channel between the Outer

-the distant islands.
+above the distant islands.
 As the boat nears the Faroes it is

 - The Cliffs of Mykines: This continues out of the previous

 'Brendan' sideways towards them.
-Thousands of birds swarm around the cliff face
+Thousands of birds swarm around

-rushes down a narrow channel between two of the Faroe Islands,
+boat rushes down a narrow channel between two of the Faroe Islands,

-unable to turn into the safety of a harbour, for fear of capsizing in a powerful
+unable to turn into the safety of a harbour, for fear of capsizing

-Iceland.
+for Iceland.
 On the way it is the subject of fascination for a